Manage Roles with SSO

 To enable SSO for Roles using a Microsoft Entra ID (Azure Active Directory) integration:

-1. In CloudZero, navigate to Settings > SSO Integrations and select your Microsoft Entra ID (Azure AD) integration:
+1. In CloudZero, navigate to Settings > SSO Integrations and select your Microsoft Entra ID (Azure AD) integration.

 OpenID Connect including GCP